 1. Read the nutrition facts label

-Choose a cereal that is low in sugar, high in fiber.
+The best diabetic cereal is going to be low in sugar and high in fiber.
 As a general rule of thumb, I’m looking for at least 3 grams fiber and less than 6 grams sugar.

 2. Measure it out!

 It is so easy to eat several servings without even realizing it.
 The serving size for most cereals is 1/2 cup to 1 cup.

 3. Consider what you eat with your diabetic friendly breakfast cereal.